 In the opening paragraphs at the top of the page I write that Pauline, who had at onetime worked for my stepmother, stepped forward and either asked for or consented to, having my younger brother come live with her.
 She and her husband's plans to start a family showed no promise as four years into their marriage they still had no children --- hence her interest in my younger brother.
 As for me it was another thing.
 According to my uncle, after some heavy negotiating that bordered on pure begging by my him, Pauline halfheartedly agreed to take me in as well.
 So, from the very beginning I was the odd man out, I was older and had history and Pauline never let me forget it.

 Sometime into the second year of living at Pauline's, out of the blue, my dad came to visit.
 Under the premise of seeing my brother and me he actually spent more time behind closed doors with Pauline.
 When we did have time to talk, giving no reason, he told me he and my stepmother had divorced.
-After continued harping or pressure on my part he finally gave up that she was now either in the process of buying or already had bought property in the high desert most likely in an effort to reestablish herself.
+After continued harping or pressure on my part he finally gave up that she was now either in the process of buying or already had bought property in the high desert in some business deal with an old friend of hers the famed aviatrix Pancho Barnes, most likely he said in an effort to reestablish herself.
 With that tiny seed of information, seemingly driven by an overwhelming need, desire, or just plain want to see her, and with no one willing to make any kind of arrangements to help make it happen, I started plotting on how to connect up with her in my own inimitable way.

 My own inimitable way was fairly simple.
 I was going to run away and find her.
 After that I had no plans, although I was highly aware of the fact that the summer I chose to run away just happened to be the summer before I was to start high school --- and I wasn't sure in that respect of what, if any, the ramifications might be.